codelabsab/timereport-ui/README.md

 ## Update secrets

-Secrets are added/deleted/updated in github action [secrets](https://github.com/codelabsab/timereport-ui/settings/secrets/actions).
+Secrets are added/deleted/updated in GitHub action [secrets](https://github.com/codelabsab/timereport-ui/settings/secrets/actions).

 Secrets should end with `_dev` or `_prod`.

-### Backend URL secret
+### Backend API key
-this secret is the URL to timereport-api.
-To find the URL it's easiest to login to AWS and find the api gateway.
+this secret to authenticate requests to backend.

 ### Google client ID secret
 This secret is the google client id that we use to authenticate codelabs users via google auth.